fjhickernell/mcm2025/_pages/travel.md

 The conference will be held at Hermann Hall at the Mies campus of the Illinois Institute of Technology, which is situated a few miles south of downtown and accessible by public transportation.
 See [directions to IIT](https://www.iit.edu/about/campus-information/mies-campus) and the [IIT Campus Map](https://www.iit.edu/about/campus-information/mies-campus/mies-campus-map).

+# Lodging

+We have negotiated a special rate with Le Méridien Essex Chicago for $249.00 USD + tax per night.
+This hotel is not far from the Illinois Tech campus and near several attractions in downtown Chicago.
+To book a room at the conference rate, use [this link](https://www.marriott.com/event-reservations/reservation-link.mi?id=1734631273407&key=GRP&guestreslink2=true&app=resvlink).

 ## Campus
 <div row>
 <div class="col-sm-8">